StackVista/stackstate-docs/stackpacks/integrations/dotnet-apm.md

 ### Configuration

-There are multiple ways to configure the .NET Tracer:
+There are many ways to configure the .NET Tracer:

 * in .NET code
 * setting environment variables